nirajitpramanik/Python-Assistant/README.md

 # Usage
 You can input multiple voice commands.
 The assistant requires an active internet connection in order to be able to search the internet for results.

+## Footnotes
+If you wish to have any features added, or changed, feel free to mantion the same in the Issues page of the repository.